danielpclark/PolyBelongsTo/README.md

 PolyBelongsTo has grown into a powerful tool for working with all kinds of ActiveRecord relationships and situations.
 PBT makes handling things in AR easier to deal with in a more generic way.
 There are also some hierarchal tools provided which make coding with AR relationships all the more powerful.
 See anything that's missing?
 Please open an issue and suggest a feature!

+**Database integrity** can be checked with a few methods to find orphaned record relations and incorrectly typed polymorphic relations.

+**Deep cloning** of records with associations is an added feature this gem provides.
+It requires no configuration to use, youcan simply invoke: `pbt_deep_dup_build`.
+This makes for much easier record duplication than the [deep_cloneable](https://github.com/moiristo/deep_cloneable) gem.

 #Installation

 Just include it in your Gemfile and then run bundle: